-To avoid annoying razor bumps and ingrown hairs around the bikini area, reach for a depilatory cream that’s specifically designed for use around those intimate areas—it's one of the best ways to remove pubic hair without shaving.
+To avoid annoying razor bumps and ingrown hairs around the bikini line, use a depilatory cream that’s specifically designed for use on these areas areas—one of the best ways to remove pubic hair without shaving.

-Just be sure to test the cream on a small patch of skin first (to see how you react to it), keep the product away from any inner areas of your genitals, and follow the timing instructions to the letter.
+Always test the cream on a small patch of skin first (to see how you react to it), keep the product away from any inner areas of your genitals, and follow the timing instructions strictly.

-3. Opt for a facial razor for any smaller areas
+3. Use a facial razor on any smaller areas

-For everywhere from your upper lip and chin to your hairline and brows, a small facial razor (opens in new tab) can work wonders for those areas where you need precision and control.
+From your upper lip and chin to around your hairline and brows, a small facial razor can work wonders for those areas where you need precision and control.

-Keep in mind that this is not the same tool as the razor you use on your legs—instead, look for one that’s about the size of a toothbrush, and is especially for use on the face.
-To avoid any irritation, apply a shaving gel and follow up with moisturizer afterward.
-And, if you're wondering how to remove facial hair permanently, look no further than our guide.
+Keep in mind that this is not the same tool as the razor you use on your legs.
+These tools are about the size of a toothbrush and designed especially for use on the face.
+To avoid irritation, apply a shaving gel and follow up with moisturizer afterward.
+Our guide on how to remove facial hair permanently has further advice.

-In the hair removal cream vs. shaving debate, either options can be just as helpful for your underarms, though depending on your hair type you may prefer one over the other.
-Dr. Vergara-Wijangco notes, "If you have dark, coarse, or fast-growing hair, you may lean towards cream as your chosen hair removal method, since results will be longer-lasting."
+In the hair removal cream vs. shaving debate, either option can work for your underarms, though, depending on your hair type you may prefer one over the other.
+As Dr. Vergara-Wijangco says: "If you have dark, coarse, or fast-growing hair, you may lean towards cream as your chosen hair removal method, since results will be longer-lasting."

-But, if you want a fast fuzz-removal method you can use before you run out the door—because who hasn’t forgotten about underarm hair until it comes to throwing on a sleeveless top—stick with your trusty razor.
-Just go gentle and be sure to use a shaving cream, to avoid any ingrown hairs or irritation.
+However, if you're in need of a fast fuzz-removal method you can use before you run out the door—because who hasn’t forgotten about underarm hair until it comes to throwing on a sleeveless top?— then stick with your trusty razor.
+Just be gentle and always use a shaving cream to avoid any ingrown hairs or irritation.